 The cost to have a service varies by the type of service, what is included in the service and where it is being held.

-Most funeral homes and crematoriums will return a loved one’s cremated ashes in a basic container which is generally included in the cost of the cremation.
+Most funeral homes and crematoriums will return a loved one’s cremation ashes in a basic container which is generally included in the cost of the cremation.
 Many families choose not to keep this basic urn, and instead, purchase another urn that’s more representative of their loved one.
-The cost of a cremation urn ranges from $50 to well over $2,000.
+The cost of a cremation urn ranges from $50 to well over $2,000 and, according to a recent price study performed by the National Funeral Director's Association (NFDA), the average cost of a cremation urn is $295.

 Below are some examples of the available urn types: